Boxing: Health concerns

+Participating in boxing causes physical injuries.
+Injuries to the head are most commonly experienced by participants.
+Deaths of boxers during or after a bout from injuries received in the ring do occur.
+A 2011 study of bouts from 1890 and 2011 calculated an average death rate of 13 participants per year, for the years studied.
+An Australian study from 2022 found that efforts passed to improve safety in the sport in 2011 were unsuccessful at preventing deaths of participants in the sport.

 Knocking a person unconscious or even causing a concussion may cause permanent brain damage.
 There is no clear division between the force required to knock a person out and the force likely to kill a person.
 Additionally, contact sports, especially combat sports, are directly related to a brain disease called chronic traumatic encephalopathy, abbreviated as CTE.
 This disease begins to develop during the life of the athlete, and continues to develop even after sports activity has ceased.

-In March 1981, neurosurgeon Dr. Fred Sonstein sought to use CAT scans in an attempt to track the degeneration of boxers' cognitive functions after seeing the decline of Bennie Briscoe.
+In March 1981, neurosurgeon Fred Sonstein sought to use CAT scans in an attempt to track the degeneration of boxers' cognitive functions after seeing the decline of Bennie Briscoe.
 From 1980 to 2007, more than 200 amateur boxers, professional boxers and Toughman fighters died due to ring or training injuries.
 In 1983, editorials in the Journal of the American Medical Association called for a ban on boxing.
-The editor, Dr. George Lundberg, called boxing an "obscenity" that "should not be sanctioned by any civilized society".
+The editor, George Lundberg, called boxing an "obscenity" that "should not be sanctioned by any civilized society".
 Since then, the British, Canadian and Australian Medical Associations have called for bans on boxing.

 Supporters of the ban state that boxing is the only sport where hurting the other athlete is the goal.
-Dr. Bill O'Neill, boxing spokesman for the British Medical Association, has supported the BMA's proposed ban on boxing: "It is the only sport where the intention is to inflict serious injury on your opponent, and we feel that we must have a total ban on boxing."
+Bill O'Neill, boxing spokesman for the British Medical Association, has supported the BMA's proposed ban on boxing: "It is the only sport where the intention is to inflict serious injury on your opponent, and we feel that we must have a total ban on boxing."
 Opponents respond that such a position is misguided opinion, stating that amateur boxing is scored solely according to total connecting blows with no award for "injury".
-They observe that many skilled professional boxers have had rewarding careers without inflicting injury on opponents by accumulating scoring blows and avoiding punches winning rounds scored 10-9 by the 10-point must system, and they note that there are many other sports where concussions are much more prevalent.
+They observe that many skilled professional boxers have had rewarding careers without inflicting injury on opponents by accumulating scoring blows and avoiding punches winning rounds scored 10–9 by the 10-point must system, and they note that there are many other sports where concussions are much more prevalent.
 However, the data shows that the concussion rate in boxing is the highest of all contact sports.
 In addition, repetitive and subconcussive blows to the head, and not just concussions, cause CTE, and the evidence indicates that brain damage and the effects of CTE are more severe in boxing.